sphinx-doc/sphinx/doc/usage/extensions/linkcode.rst

 found somewhere on the Internet.

-In your configuration, you need to specify a :confval:`linkcode_resolve` function that returns an URL based on the object.
+In your configuration, you need to specify a :confval:`linkcode_resolve` function that returns a URL based on the object.

 Configuration